-Under IAS 23, 'Borrowing costs', entities are required to capitalise borrowing costs directly attributable to the acquisition, construction or production of a qualifying asset to be capitalised.
+Under IAS 23, 'Borrowing costs', entities do not have a policy choice to capitalise or expense borrowing costs incurred that are directly attributable to the acquisition, production or construction of a qualifying asset.
+IAS 23 revised requires borrowing costs directly attributable to the acquisition, construction or production of a qualifying asset to be capitalised.

-17 Investment property - IAS 40
+18 Investment property - IAS 40

 Certain properties are classified as investment properties for financial reporting purposes in accordance with IAS 40, 'Investment property', as the characteristics of these properties differ significantly from owner-occupied properties.
 It is the current value of such properties and changes to those values that are relevant to users of financial statements.

 Investment property is property (land or a building, or part of a building or both) held by an entity to earn rentals and/or for capital appreciation.
 This category includes such property in the course of construction or development.
 Any other properties are accounted for as property, plant and equipment (PPE) or inventory in accordance with: